bobdavies2000/OpenCVB/README.md

 **FeatureMatch_Basics:** *OpenCV’s GoodFeatures function is called twice, once with the left image and then with the right image.
 Features with a high correlation coefficient between left and right images are considered matched and this GIF image confirms that the matches are largely correct.
 AddWeighted_Basics is used to combine the left and right images and the white line segments connect the points that are confirmed matches.
 The closer the feature is to the camera the longer the line segment.
 In this test, there are two line segments that look incorrect.
 Can you find them?
 Why is there any variability in the highlighted line segments?
 GoodFeatures is not precise and will often pick a point above or below the corresponding one in the other image.
 Points must be in the exact same row, or they are not considered candidates.
 BRISK features may also be selected for input to this algorithm.*

-# Recent Changes – September 2023
+# 2023 September - Recent Changes

 -   Over 1700 algorithms are included, averaging 30 lines of code per algorithm.
 -   Guided back projection assists in image segmentation.